 The Backbone of the Roman War Machine: Communication in the Legions

 The Roman Legion remains the archetype of military efficiency in the ancient world.
 While historians often emphasize its discipline, engineering, and tactics, the unsung hero of its success was a sophisticated and layered communication system.
 In the chaos of battle, where noise and dust obscured vision, and across vast campaign theaters stretching from Britannia to Syria, the ability to transmit orders quickly and accurately was not just an advantage—it was a necessity for survival.
-This system was a carefully engineered blend of visual signaling, acoustic commands, a rigid command hierarchy, and established protocols that ensured information flowed from the general to the individual legionary with remarkable speed.
+The Roman military invested heavily in a carefully engineered blend of visual signaling, acoustic commands, a rigid command hierarchy, and established protocols that ensured information flowed from the general to the individual legionary with remarkable speed and reliability.

 The Foundation: The Command Chain